joefiorini/kle-uniquek-import/README.md

 ## Usage

-This assumes you are familiar with creating layouts on <http://keyboard-layout-editor.com>.
+This assumes you are familiar with creating layouts on <http://keyboard-layout-editor.com> (henceforth referred to as KLE).

 ### Parsing your layout

 #### Finding the gist id

+Open your desired layout in KLE.
+The gist id can be found in the browser's address bar following "/gists/".
+In the following example, the gist id is highlighted:

 #### Options